errata-c/PBD/rigid_bodies.md

 Alternatively, the constraint type enumeration can be augmented to act in place of the bit field.
 This would mean that the base class would not need to have a bit field in it at all.
 This would have the advantage of being simpler internally, but it would mean the data for the class was less encapsulated.
 This I think makes it an inferior solution.

+The final alternative is the simplest, just include all the data in the base class directly, and only use it if they are enabled.
+This is the most wasteful in terms of memory, but the safest and simplest in terms of implementation.

+Since these joints are composed of a fair amount of complex information, constructing them is a little difficult.

 ## Body types: